wahaj1981/final_projectCNE330/README.md

  1. Display Employee Data
  2. Add Employee
- 3. Edit Employee
+ 3. Remove Employee
- 4. Remove Employee
+ 4. Salary Calculations
- 5. Salary Calculations
+ 5. Display Updated Employee Data   *** After sales increase, the update for all the options above will be applied to the new employee's file.
  6. Exit

   The Salary Increase Calculation will be based on the below formula: